LuongPhuHoa/socfish/README.md

 > socfish

-# How to update socfish

-    INFO: To update Social Fisher you
-    should execute the following command.

-> socfish -u

 # Social fisher disclaimer

     INFO: Usage of the Social Fisher for attacking targets without prior mutual consent is illegal.